-The Highland Light Infantry (HLI) was formed in the 1881 Army reforms by merging the 71st (Highland) Regiment of Foot (Light Infantry) and the 74th (Highland) Regiment of Foot, which became its 1st and 2nd Battalions respectively.
+The Highland Light Infantry was formed in the 1881 Army reforms by merging the 71st (Highland) Regiment of Foot (Light Infantry) and the 74th (Highland) Regiment of Foot.
+These became its 1st and 2nd Battalions respectively.

-Both these regiments were highland units, but the new unit recruited in Glasgow, so it became the only highland regiment given the lowland uniform of trews (trousers) not kilts, a decision not reversed until 1947.
+The new unit recruited in Glasgow, so it became the only highland regiment given the lowland uniform of trews (trousers) instead of kilts.
+This decision was not reversed until 1947.

-During the 1880s and 1890s the regiment undertook garrison duties across the British Empire, but 1st Battalion was sent to South Africa on the outbreak of the Boer War (1899-1902), fighting throughout the conflict.
+During the 1880s and 1890s, the regiment undertook garrison duties across the British Empire.
+On the outbreak of the Boer War (1899-1902), 1st Battalion was sent to South Africa and fought throughout the conflict.

-In January 1959 the HLI was amalgamated with The Royal Scots Fusiliers to form The Royal Highland Fusiliers (Princess Margaret’s Own Glasgow and Ayrshire Regiment).
+In January 1959, it was amalgamated with The Royal Scots Fusiliers to form The Royal Highland Fusiliers (Princess Margaret’s Own Glasgow and Ayrshire Regiment).

 The National Army Museum works together with Regimental and Corps Museums across the country to help provide a network of military museums for everyone to visit and enjoy.